banzai-inc/schedules/README.md

 1. Open `./src/core.clj`
 2. Update sponsor ids.
 Sponsor ids are a list of exclusive sponsors (and perhaps other criteria):

-Dataclip for sponsor ids: https://dataclips.heroku.com/guuntovkecrfcvbyaqhsrbeapiqa-Exclusive-Sponsors
+Dataclip for sponsor ids: "Exclusive Sponsors"

 3. Update p-value.
 4. Update holiday list.